Powered by MOMENTUM MEDIA

 expand image

-Two of Australia’s largest banks have landed themselves in court over a car dealer commissions controversy which allegedly left consumers out of pocket millions of dollars.
+Two of Australia’s largest banks have landed themselves in court over a car dealer commissions controversy that allegedly left consumers out of pocket millions of dollars.

 According to Maurice Blackburn Lawyers, the flex commission arrangements “allowed car dealers to set the interest rate and loan term on car loans.
 The higher the interest rate and the longer the loan term, the greater the commission received by the dealer.
 These arrangements were banned by ASIC on 1 November 2018 and were a subject of inquiry at the Financial Services Royal Commission.”